 Following an assessment of our strategic focus and market opportunities in organic fruits and vegetables, the decision was taken to divest of our cannabis assets.
 As a result, in June 2019 we entered into a share purchase agreement to sell our shares of Medicannabis SAS and related intellectual property to Xebra Brands Ltd. ("Xebra") for a combination of shares of Xebra, cash and forgiveness of debt.
 We received shareholder approval and TSX-V acceptance of this transaction in October 2019.
-Xebra is an emerging Canadian cannabis company developing high-margin cannabis-based consumer products, with a major focus on cannabis-infused beverages and health and wellness products with operations in Colombia, the Netherlands and Mexico.
+Xebra is an emerging Canadian cannabis company developing high-margin cannabis-based consumer products, with operations in Colombia, the Netherlands and Mexico.
 Xebra's common shares were listed on the Canadian Securities Exchange in October 2021 under the trading symbol XBRA.
+Our stated focus is to liquidate our holdings in Xebra, when appropriate, to fund continued expansion of our organic foods platform.